Les Tremayne: Career

 In April 1960, Tremayne appeared as the father of the title character Maggie Hamilton, S3 E26 “The Maggie Hamilton Story”.
 In 1963, Tremayne appeared in the Perry Mason episode, "The Case of Constant Doyle", along with special guest attorney Bette Davis.
 He appeared in seven other episodes as various characters, such as Deputy District Attorney Stewart Linn in the 1960 episode, "The Case of the Madcap Modiste".
 In (1961), he played murder victim Willard Nesbitt and Bernard Daniels. in "The Case of the Angry Dead Man." and "The case of the Left-Handed Liar.
 In 1966, he played murderer Harry Lannon in "The Case of the Unwelcome Well".
 In 1964, he played Ed Pierce in "The Case of the Ruinous Road".

 In 1962, Tremayne portrayed the part of C.J.
 Hasler, a known thief in The Andy Griffith Show episode entitled, "Andy and Barney in the Big City" aired on 26 March 1962.
 In that show, he played the part of a cunning opportunist who happens onto off-duty Barney Fife who himself believes that he is stalking a jewel thief (Allan Melvin) who is in fact the house detective of the hotel where the story takes place.

 In 1965, Tremayne played Mr. Clary in My Favorite Martian, season 2, episode 30, titled "006 3/4".

 In 1969, he lent his vocal talents to the Walt Kelly/Chuck Jones animated television special The Pogo Special Birthday Special.
 Other voice contributors were June Foray and both Chuck Jones and Walt Kelly themselves.

 Between 1974 and 1977, Tremayne appeared on the Saturday morning Shazam! television series based on the DC Comics superhero Captain Marvel.
 In the role of Mentor, Tremayne served as the literal mentor of the program's protagonist, young Billy Batson.

 One of his most iconic performances would come in 1983, as the voice of the Wishing Well in the Looney Tunes compilation film Daffy Duck's Fantastic Island.

 In 1987, Tremayne appeared on General Hospital as Edward Quartermaine for six months, the oldest character in that series, as a temporary replacement for David Lewis.
 He played the deceased Victor Lord for one month on One Life to Live during the 1987 Heaven storyline in which daughter Vicki Lord Buchanan (Erika Slezak) was reunited with most every character that had died on the show after a heart attack left her in purgatory.

 Personal life

 Tremayne was married four times.
 He had an afternoon talk show on WOR in 1949, The Tremaynes, with his second wife, Alice Reinhart, whom he married on 9 December 1945.
-When Tremayne died in 2003, he was married to his fourth wife, Joan.
+His fourth wife, Joan, survived him in 2003.

 Death

-On 19 December 2003, Tremayne died of heart failure at Saint John's Health Center in Santa Monica, California, at the age of 90.
+Tremayne died on 19 December 2003, of heart failure at Saint John's Health Center in Santa Monica, California, at the age of 90.